 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.28% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Peculiar does not have a public transit system used by locals to get to and from work.
+Peculiar is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Peculiar who are college-educated is close to the national average for all communities of 21.84%: 20.95% of the adults in Peculiar have a bachelor's degree or advanced degree.